hperrin/tunnelgram/README.md

 ./npm.sh run build
 ```

-## Adding a New Entity
+## Adding New Entities

 1. Duplicate both Todo.php and Todo.js in the src/Entities folder, and rename/edit them.
-2. Run `npm run build` to build the bundled JS.
+2. Run `npm run build` or `npm run watch` in the "app" dir to rebuild the bundled JS.
+3. If you need help, check out the [API docs](https://github.com/sciactive/nymph/wiki/API-Docs).